- The number of months in the delayed period (only within the C+1 period) will be determined.

 No, it is a compensation out of the Profiling Fund (WHW 7.51) which is not taxable.

-During the periode of study delay: If you have already received activism grants, top-level sports or top-level arts grants for the same period for which you have applied for a force majeure allowance, the number of grants will be deducted from the calculated force majeure allowance.
+During the same period of study delay: If you have already received activism grants, top-level sports or top-level arts grants for the same (or overlapping) period for which you have applied for a force majeure allowance, the number of grants will be deducted from the calculated force majeure allowance.

-Per calendar year: you cannot receive more than 12 months force majeure allowances, activismeb grants, top-level sports/-arts grants together in one year.
+Per calendar year: the months' force majeure allowances, activism grants, top-level sports/-arts grants together in one year are maximized to 12.